Analyzing Light: Supernova E0102

 Supernova E0102 Interactive

-To trace the movement of the million-degree gas ejected by a nearby supernova, telescopes need to spend many hours observing.
+To trace the movement of the million-degree gas ejected by a nearby supernova (pictured top-right), telescopes need to spend many hours observing.

 Astronomers took a series of X-ray images and spectra to determine what the supernova remnant is made of and how the gas moves.

 After 10 hours, it is hard to determine if other parts of the spectra are a signal or random noise.

 After 25 hours, two signatures of oxygen are clearly detected in the gas blasted out by the exploding star.

 More elements—and how fast they are traveling—become clearer with longer observations.

 Repeated observations built a precise data set that identifies the exploded star’s chemicals and measures how fast the gas moves.